🐕 The Beagle Owner's Hub

 Standing between 13-15 inches tall and weighing 20-30 pounds, beagles offer the perfect compromise between small and large dogs.
 They're sturdy enough to handle rougher play with children yet compact enough for apartment living.
 This size makes them manageable for most people to walk, bathe, and handle during veterinary visits.

 Their moderate size also means they don't require enormous amounts of food, making them more economical to maintain than larger breeds while still providing the substantial presence that many families desire in a pet.
+Check out our beagle nutrition guide for feeding recommendations.

 Intelligence and Trainability